deivuh/deivuh.github.io/source/_posts/2013-12-15-bypassing-a-nat-slash-firewall-by-reverse-ssh-tunneling.markdown

    * From the router I can just Wake on LAN my Home PC, and access through another ssh connection o any other way.

-{% img right /images/posts/ssh-reverse-tunneling/final-setup.png  'Final setup' "My final setup using my home`s router and a VPS"%}
+{% img center /images/posts/ssh-reverse-tunneling/final-setup.png  'Final setup' "My final setup using my home`s router and a VPS"%}

 Because the router could be restarted once in a while, it would have to reconnect automatically after it’s up again, and that’s possible to do so with Tomato.